The center is built on three main pillars:

 Members of the board

 The first board of directors for the Norwegian Centre for the Studies of Behavioral Problems and Innovative Therapy Ltd was appointed on the 10th April 2003.
-Members in 2017 are:
+Current members are:

-Monica Dalen, Professor, The Department of Special Needs Education, University of Oslo.
-Also deputy for the Chairman.
+Henrik Daae Zachrisson, Department of Special Needs Education, University of Oslo.